 Like Plitvice Lakes, Krka National Park tends to get extremely crowded in July and August.
-Therefore, the best time to visit this Croatia national park is in May, September, or October if possible.
+For this reason, the best time to visit Plitvice National Park is in May, September, or October if possible.

 For up-to-date Krka National Park entrance fees, be sure to check the official Krka National Park website as entrance fees may change at any time.